-Wildflower meadows are areas of grassland that where a variety of wildflowers grow - natural, native plants that are not cultivated.
+Wildflower meadows are areas of grasslands where a variety of natural, native and uncultivated plants are grown.

 Many of our parks include wildflower meadows.
 Stone Pit, Campbell Park and The Mill Fields in Stony Stratford are just a few of the sites that you can find these beautiful habitats.